 Patients may not stop breathing during sleep yet still have sleep apnea!
 All patients, regardless of age, with high blood pressure who either snore loudly or are sleepy during the day should be considered for a sleep apnea evaluation.

-Make an appointment with Dr. Roy to discuss!
+Make an appointment with one of Roy Sleep Medicine’s physicians to discuss!
 Remember, CPAP is not the only option for treatment!